nkiarie2003/intelligen-customer-support-ai/README.md

 ## Environmental discussion

 The baseline TF-IDF + Logistic Regression model is deliberately retained because it is lightweight, measurable and explainable.
 Transformer features are optional so you can compare the possible performance/semantic benefits against greater memory, compute and energy use.

-## Optional production Azure endpoint

-`azure_optional_endpoint/` contains the previous managed-online-endpoint design for architectural discussion.
-It is not imported by the default Flask runtime.
-In a commercial Azure environment where the required resource types are permitted, that layer could be reviewed, secured and re-enabled.

 ## Verification